borntofrappe/borntofrappe/README.md

 The current setup works swimmingly with the last option, since the slug is built from the name of the svx file

+## mdsvex config

+- codeToHtml(code, options), lang seems deprecated

+- off smartypants

+- rehype-slug

+- rehype-autolink-headings.
+Configure to append the anchor link and add a class (useful for a later component)

+- customize highlighter function to add language and icon in the markup (useful for a later container) (remark plugin would be more appropriate?)

+- icons exporting some languages (alias?)

 ##

 </details>